-If you do not see my video below, clickhere to watch on YouTube.
+If you do not see my video, please click here to watch it on YouTube

 Night of Navy cardstock (card base) — 4-1/4 x 11; score and fold at 5-1/2

-If you do not see my video below, click here to watch on YouTube.
+If you do not see my video below, please click here to watch it on YouTube.